top of page

 Provides communication access in education and work settings using BSL, SSE, notes, or captions.

-Uses a phonetic keyboard to provide verbatim live captions, often in formal or academic environments.
+Uses a phonetic keyboard to provide verbatim live captions, in formal or education setting.

 Palantypist